Mary Jane's Last Dance

 "Mary Jane's Last Dance" is a song written by Tom Petty and recorded by American rock band Tom Petty and the Heartbreakers.
 It was recorded while Petty was recording his Wildflowers album and was produced by Rick Rubin, guitarist Mike Campbell, and Petty.
 The sessions would prove to be the last to include drummer Stan Lynch before his eventual departure in 1994.
 This song was first released as part of the Greatest Hits album in 1993.
 It rose to No. 14 on the US Billboard Hot 100, becoming Petty's first Billboard top-20 hit of the 1990s, and also topped the Billboard Album Rock Tracks chart for two weeks.
-Internationally, the song reached No. 2 in Portugal and No. 5 in Canada.
+Internationally, the song reached No. 2 in Portugal, No. 5 in Canada and No. 7 in Iceland.

 Content

 Asked if the song was about drugs, Heartbreaker guitarist Mike Campbell said, "In the verse there is still the thing about an Indiana girl on an Indiana night, just when it gets to the chorus he had the presence of mind to give it a deeper meaning.
 My take on it is it can be whatever you want it to be.
 A lot of people think it's a drug reference, and if that's what you want to think, it very well could be, but it could also just be a goodbye love song."
 In the rest of the interview, Campbell said that the song was originally titled "Indiana Girl" and the first chorus began, "Hey, Indiana Girl, go out and find the world."
 He added that Petty "just couldn't get behind singing about 'hey, Indiana Girl,'" so he changed the chorus a week later.